People's Consultative Group

 The People's Consultative Group (PCG) was a citizen's group in Assam, India, comprising 11 members and established by the United Liberation Front of Assam (ULFA) on September 8, 2005.
-Its objective was to initiate the peace talk process as mediator between the central government and ULFA.
+Its objective was to initiate the peace talks process as mediator between the central government and ULFA.
 The PCG was dissolved by ULFA chairman Arabinda Rajkhowa in February 2011.
-ULFA continued the peace talk process without the PCG on 10 February 2011 in New Delhi.
+ULFA continued the peace talks without the PCG on 10 February 2011 in New Delhi.

 Members

 The following is a list of PCG members released by ULFA chairman Arabinda Rajkhowa.
-Mamoni Raisom Goswami was appointed as the chief interlocutor between ULFA and the government.
+Mamoni Raisom Goswami was appointed as the chief interlocutor between the ULFA and the government.
 Some of its members are believed to be ULFA sympathizers or ex-ULFA cadres.